edgeorgie/edgeorgie/README.md

 Frontend Developer & UI/UX Designer
 -----------------------------------

-I've been developing since my 14 years old, from game development, mobile development to web fullstack development.
-I have one year of experience working as a freelancer in frontend projects with React.
+I am a highly motivated and forward-focused web/frontend developer with over 2 years of experience in this industry.
+With a history of initiative and reliability.
+Throughout my career, I have honed my web design, web development, and SEO skills.
+I am a capable and consistent problem solver, skilled at proficiently prioritizing and managing projects.
+I have 3 years of experience working as a freelancer in front-end projects with React/Next.js.
 I'm self-taught and former Platzi student.

 Check my [portfolio](https://portfolio-edgeorgie.vercel.app/).